Airplane! appears in an aspect ratio of approximately 1.85:1 on this Blu-ray Disc. While dated, the film looked fairly good.

 Sharpness usually seemed positive.
 Occasional shots came across as a bit tentative and soft, though, and I can’t say the image often looked razor sharp.
 However, it mostly maintained positive definition and any softness resulted from the source material.
 I noticed no issues with shimmering or jagged edges, and neither digital noise reduction nor edge enhancement appeared to be present; this could be a pretty grainy film.
 In terms of print flaws, I noticed occasional small specks but nothing substantial.

 Colors were adequate.
-With 32-year-old film stock and all that grain, the hues could appear a bit drab, but they usually maintained a decent sense of clarity.
+With circa 1980 film stock and all that grain, the hues could appear a bit drab, but they usually maintained a decent sense of clarity.
 Black levels appeared reasonably deep and dark, and shadows were fine; a few low-light shots could be a little dense, but those weren’t a substantial concern.
 Overall, this was a strong presentation given the weaknesses of the source.

 I also felt relatively pleased with the remixed DTS-HD MA 5.1 soundtrack.
 Except for the music, the soundfield usually stayed anchored in the center channel.
 The score spread nicely across the forward spectrum and provided solid stereo sound, and the surrounds also reinforced the music in a light but appropriate manner.